-As part of ‘UK Charity Week’ (4 - 11 Dec) we’re taking the opportunity to thank all of the many people who help Action Medical Research continue to raise funds for vital research.
-Here, we’d like to acknowledge the thousands of volunteers across the UK who give their time freely to help us in all sort of ways.
-From marshalling events, packing Cream Teas, speaking on our behalf to local groups or even organising their own bespoke fundraisers.
+At Action we're very lucky to have thousands of amazing volunteers who help us across the UK.
+From marshalling events, packing Cream Teas, speaking on our behalf to local groups or even organising their own bespoke fundraisers... there's just so much that they do!
 Some have been volunteering for decades, others have just started their journey with us.
 Victoria Christodoulides is a 32-year-old Mum of four who lives in Bristol; she put pen to paper to explain why she wanted to help.

 Victoria and her husband Dean